Surya2004-janardhan/Dreams/README.md

 -  Refactor the visual prompt to AI as per your need.
 -  Refactor sheet service as per your sheet layout.
 -  Modify the email service as per your need.
--  Update with new social services if u want to add new platform.
+-  Update with new social services if u want to add a new platform.
 -  Utilize strong models if you have access to them (e.g. Gemini 3 Pro, GPT-5, etc.).

 ## Contributions
--  Feel free to open issue or pull request.
+-  Feel free to open an issue or a pull request.
 -  Willing to discuss new features or improvements.

 ## License

 -  This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.